DZD-eV-Diabetes-Research/redcap-docker/README.md

 > We assume some basic knowledge about `docker` and `docker compose` and that it is installed

 > 🔋🛑 Batteries not included!
-Due to the way how REDCap is licenced you still need to provide the REDCap source-code/php-scripts.
+Due to the way how REDCap is licensed, you still need to provide the REDCap source-code/php-scripts.

 Create a docker-compose file with following content: